melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 groups: nearshore, shelf, and slope rockfishes (January 4, 2000; 65 FR 221), of
 which vermilion rockfish are included in the minor shelf rockfish group.

-During the late 1990s and early 2000s, major changes also occurred in the way that California managed its nearshore fishery.
-The Marine Life Management Act (MLMA), which was passed in 1998 by the California Legislature and enacted in 1999, required that the FGC adopt an FMP for nearshore finfish [@Vandenberg2014].

-Following adoption of the Nearshore FMP and accompanying regulations by the FGC in fall of 2002, the FGC adopted regulations in November 2002 which established a set of marine reserves around the Channel Islands in southern California (which became effective April 2003).
-The FGC also adopted a nearshore restricted access program in December 2002 (which included the establishment of a Deeper Nearshore Permit) to be effective starting in the 2003 fishing year.

-Also, since the enactment of the MLMA, the Council and State in a coordinated effort developed and adopted various management specifications to keep harvest within the harvest targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, minimum
+Since the enactment of California’s Marine Life Management Act  (MLMA), the Council and State in a coordinated effort developed and adopted various management specifications to keep harvest within the harvest targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, minimum